ssuleee/seun-sule-pui-hw/final-project/README.md

 Making recipes downloadable or printable is another suggestion I'll definitely incorporate, as it will add practical value for users who want to try the recipes offline.
 While I appreciate the suggestion to look into the Eater site for inspiration, I'll be cautious about this to ensure my site maintains its unique identity.
 I'll use it more as a reference point rather than a direct model.
 I'm still considering how to best incorporate an API or JavaScript library to make the site more dynamic, which might be a feature I develop in later iterations of the project.

 Currently, I am leaning more towards the regions of african country feedback I got to educates users about the rich culinary diversity of the continent.
+I also did not focus on a portfolio as my TA suggested that the other two ideas could beneift me more since I already have a portfolio website live.
+I used this feedback to focus on my other two ideas.